Check out what other travelers say about Minneapolis on tripadvisor

-22. Hop on a Nice Ride bike at one of the 65 stations and explore the city on two wheels of eco-friendliness.
+22. Hop on a Nice Ride bike at one of the hundred+ stations and explore the city on two wheels of eco-friendliness.

-24. Nosh on pomme frites and sip great beers at Café Barbette's Bastille Day Block Party.
+24. Nosh on pomme frites and sip great beers, French, of course, at Café Barbette's Bastille Day Block Party.

-25. Get your hip hop fix at Fifth Element record shop in Uptown.
+25. Get your hip hop fix at Fifth Element record shop in Uptown, the official Rhymesayers store.

 26. Go vintage at Via's or Tatter's boutiques.

-27. Cool off with a pint and watch a game of soccer at The Local, a favorite Irish pub on Nicollet Mall.
+27. Cool off with a pint and watch a game of soccer at The Local, a favorite Irish pub on Nicollet.

-28. Catch a flick at the Riverview Theater and then set up camp with friends and a flight of wine on the patio of the River View Wine Bar.
+28. Catch a flick at the Riverview Theater and then set up camp with friends and a flight of wine on the patio of the Riverview Cafe wine bar.

-31. Attend a Sunday morning non-denominational service at the Lake Harriet Bandshell.
+31. Attend a Sunday morning worship service at the Lake Harriet Bandshell or Minnehaha Falls.

 32. Go back in time on the Lake Harriet Streetcar.